 Fall

-- Do you need to factor in back-to-school costs for your children? - Does your home require seasonal maintenance?
+- Do you need to factor in back-to-school costs for your children? - Does your home require seasonal maintenance? - If you are a student, will you need to enroll in classes or purchase books for the fall semester?

 Winter